 With their sights already set on moving away from powered carts and into a non-powered cart, the #1 priority quickly became figuring out how to power their monitors and thin client PCs.
 After doing some searching online, Seven Rivers found Cybernet Manufacturing and our line of XB battery powered medical monitors.
 Once they realized that the monitor was also the power source, capable of running their thin client PC’s they were sold.
 It just became a matter of deciding what size monitor to choose.

 Seven Rivers decided to go with the XB22 because its 22” touchscreen was perfect for their EMR software.
 In addition to the ability to power their thin clients, Seven Rivers also got the benefits of implementing a true medical grade monitor.
-This meant that it had an antimicrobial housing to prevent the spread of germs, was sealed and water resistant to allow for easy disinfection, and was 60601-1 certified for near patient use.
+This meant that it was sealed and water resistant to allow for easy disinfection, and was 60601-1 certified for near patient use.